AdobeDocs/mix-modeler.en/help/harmonize-data/dataset-rules.md

 ## Sync data

-To sync data between your harmonized data and summary and / or event datasets, following all of the logic in your dataset rules:
+To sync data between your harmonized data and summary and / or event datasets while applying the logic in your dataset rules:

 1. Select **[!UICONTROL Sync data]**.